Eva Moskowitz: Success Academy Charter Schools

 The first Success Academy Charter School opened in 2006, with Moskowitz serving as Principal.
 There were 165 students.
 The school was co-located in a building in Harlem with two other zoned district public schools.
-According to the podcastStartUp, Moskowitz had succeeded in closing the achievement disparity between disadvantaged students and more elite public-school students in New York in standardized tests as required by the New York State Education Department for students in grades three and eight.
-With these unprecedented test scores, Moskowitz earned the support of the media, wealthy donors, including Wall Street hedge fund executives, and those with political power, such New York's Governor, David Paterson, and Mayor Bloomberg, who said that the Harlem Success Academy was "the poster child for this country."
-President Barack Obama also recognised charter schools as being crucial in reforming the education system.
+According to the podcast StartUp, Moskowitz had succeeded in closing the achievement disparity between disadvantaged students and more elite public-school students in New York in standardized tests as required by the New York State Education Department for students in grades three and eight.
+With these unprecedented test scores, Moskowitz earned the support of the media, wealthy donors (including Wall Street hedge fund executives), and those with political power, such as New York's Governor, David Paterson, and Mayor Bloomberg, who said that the Harlem Success Academy was "the poster child for this country."
+President Barack Obama also recognized charter schools as being crucial in reforming the education system.
 In March 2010, The Economist said that Harlem was viewed as the home of the charter-school movement due to the success of Harlem Success Academy.

 The day after her electoral defeat on September 15, 2005, Moskowitz met with Petry and Greenblatt who convinced her to lead their proposed charter school network.
 They became the Success Academy network's key funders that contributed to its growth starting with Harlem Success Academy.
 In 2008, three more schools opened.

 By 2012, Success Academy Charter School Inc. had made over eight million dollars in savings and cash investments, and it had spent over one million dollars on outreach services.
 In the 2010 fiscal year, Success Charter Network has raised $4.8 million from private funding along public funds from three levels of government.
 By 2010, charter schools had become a "favorite cause" of many of the founders of New York hedge funds, such as Anchorage Capital Group, Greenlight Capital, and Pershing Square Capital Management with over $15 billion assets under management, who used their fortunes as members of Democrats for Education Reform, (DFER) to influence educational policy and push for education reform.
 These wealthy hedge fund executives provided a significant counterweight from the political sphere to the teachers in the educational sphere who opposed charter schools.
 Joe Williams, author of Cheating Our Kids: How Politics and Greed Ruin Education, was DFER's CEO.

 In 2015, hedge fund manager John Paulson, a major Trump ally, donated $8.5 million to Success.
 By December 2017, Success Academy included 45 schools, with schools in every borough of New York except Staten Island, with 17,000 students.
 According to a 2017 article in New Yorker, it was Moskowitz' wish that she would be running 100 schools within a decade.

 As of 2025, Success Academy operates 57 schools across four boroughs, serving 22,000 students.